-Founded in 2016, the University of Western Australia International Law Club is a UWA Student Guild affiliated club for anyone passionate about international law.
+Founded in 2016, the University of Western Australia International Law Club is a UWA Guild affiliated student club for anyone passionate about International Law.
 The UWA International Law Club aims to promote the field of international law in the university community.
 The Club’s objectives are to:

 - Encourage and facilitate interest in, engagement with and knowledge of, international law;